interledger/rafiki/packages/documentation/src/content/docs/playground/overview.md

 #### Postman & Open Payments APIs

 The Open Payments APIs can be interacted with using the [Postman API collection](https://www.postman.com/interledger/workspace/interledger/api/84fc90ca-3153-4865-8b49-b91218e5d574).
+You can either log into Postman and fork the collection or you can [import it from source](https://raw.githubusercontent.com/interledger/rafiki/main/postman/collections/Interledger.json).
 It requires you to either load the [Local Environment](https://raw.githubusercontent.com/interledger/rafiki/main/postman/environments/Local%20Playground%20Environment.postman_environment.json) or the [Remote Environment](https://raw.githubusercontent.com/interledger/rafiki/main/postman/environments/Remote%20Environment.postman_environment.json).

 The Examples folder in the Postman API collection includes an eCommerce (Open Payments) example that can be executed one by one.
 It